-This is especially true, when it comes to some of the new vacuum cleaners.
-Many have been revamped and engineered in a manner that makes them absolutely perfect for hardwood and laminate floors.
 Within this guide, you will learn everything you need to know about purchasing the best vacuum for cleaning your hardwood & laminate floors!

 If you are looking to find a machine to also wash hardwood floors, read our Vax Floormate reviews here.